Puyi: Imprisonment in the Soviet Union and trial in Tokyo

 After his return to the Soviet Union, Puyi was held at Detention Center No. 45, where his servants continued to make his bed, dress him and do other work for him.
 Puyi did not speak Russian and had limited contacts with his Soviet guards, using a few Manchukuo prisoners as translators.
 One prisoner told Puyi that the Soviets would keep him in Siberia forever because "this is the part of the world you come from".
-The Soviets had promised the Chinese Communists that they would hand over the high value prisoners when the CCP won the civil war, and wanted to keep Puyi alive.
-Puyi's brother-in-law Rong Qi and some of his servants were not considered high value, and were sent to work at a Siberian rehabilitation camp.
+The Soviets had promised the Chinese communists that they would hand over the high value prisoners when the CCP won the civil war, and wanted to keep Puyi alive.
+Puyi's brother-in-law Runqi and some of his servants were not considered high value, and were sent to work at a Siberian rehabilitation camp.

-In the People's Republic
+In the People's Republic of China

 Continued imprisonment

-After the Chinese Communist Party came to power in 1949, Puyi was repatriated to China after negotiations between the Soviet Union and China.
-Puyi was of considerable value to Mao, as Behr noted: "In the eyes of Mao and other Chinese Communist leaders, Pu Yi, the last Emperor, was the epitome of all that had been evil in old Chinese society.
+After the Chinese Communist Party won the Chinese Civil War and came to power in 1949, Puyi was repatriated to China after the completion of negotiations between the Soviet Union and China.
+Puyi was of considerable value to Mao, as Behr noted: "In the eyes of Mao and other Chinese communist leaders, Pu Yi, the last Emperor, was the epitome of all that had been evil in old Chinese society.
 If he could be shown to have undergone sincere, permanent change, what hope was there for the most diehard counter-revolutionary?
 The more overwhelming the guilt, the more spectacular the redemption-and the greater glory of the Chinese Communist Party."
-Puyi was to be subjected to "remodelling" to make him into a Communist.
+Puyi would be subjected to "remodelling" to make him into a communist.